 British bobbers and choppers have their own style and design created with that British edge (would you expect anything else from those Brits?).

-British Choppers, which are pretty much synonymous with a bobber in Britain (a bobber is a slightly different variation on the chopper design because of the angle on the steering rake, bobbed rear fender, and front fender being removed completely, and other parts that aren't absolutely necessary to the main function of the bike etc.), have a unique design and feel to them which makes the British Chopper a much sought after bike amongst chopper enthusiasts.
+British Choppers, which are pretty much synonymous with a bobber in Britain (a bobber is a slightly different variation on the chopper design because of the angle on the steering rake, bobbed rear fender, and front fender being removed completely, and other parts that aren't absolutely necessary to the main function of the bike etc.).

 I know, purists say, "Choppers are bobbers, they just have less stuff on them."
 And then there is the other side of the argument where some purists say, "Bobbers are not choppers.
 Bobbers came before the chopper, and they are totally different".